buddhist-uni/buddhist-uni.github.io/_tags/aging.md

 ---
-title: "Aging"
+title: "Life Stages"
 parents: [body, time]
 ---

-The process of getting older and the stages of human development and decline.
+The process of getting older and the process of human development and decline.